folorunsoajala/Microsoft_fabric_Binge_News_Project/README.md

 Watch the Pipelines with Microsoft Fabric Data Factory [here](https://youtu.be/thgkLSpI27c?si=bITbUZJTCDSTQCP5)

 ## Setting Alerts with Data Activator
 To complete the project, configure alerts using Data Activator.
 This will notify my team whenever key changes or updates occur within the dataset, ensuring real-time monitoring and immediate action when necessary.
+Watch Setting Alerts with Data Activator [here](https://youtu.be/RA5qM8DRxu8?si=zDBCOuf7pE6CLkAI)
 ![](data_activator.jpg)

 ## Final Project Artifacts